 Artificial Reefs are allowable in all zones, except Sanctuary Zones.
 In National Park Zones, Artificial Reefs are allowable only for the protection, conservation or restoration of habitats.

 Dredging and disposal of dredged material are allowable only in Multiple Use Zones or Special Purpose (Trawl) Zones.

 A licence is required if you wish to undertake aquaculture in an Australian Marine Park.
 Aquaculture is allowable in all zones, except Habitat Protection Zone (Lord Howe), Recreational Use Zones, National Park Zones and Sanctuary Zones.

-Collection of brood stock may be captured under a class approval for commercial fishing.
-Please contact firstname.lastname@example.org to clarify requirements.
+Collection of pearl brood stock is captured under a class approval for commercial fishing.
+More information on the class approval can be found here.

 Applying for a licence

 Applications generally take 8 weeks to assess.
 You can apply for a licence here.